CirrusMD/MobileSDK-Documentation/authentication-api.md

 }
 ```

-The JWT is then created by base 64 encoding the header and the payload and signing it.
+A signature then needs to be created

 ```
 HMACSHA256(